 Two Charged With Murder of U.S. Citizen in Israel

-WASHINGTON (CN) – Two Palestinian men have been charged in the stabbing to death a U.S. woman who was hiking near Jerusalem in 2010.
+WASHINGTON (CN) – Two Palestinian men have been charged in the stabbing death of a U.S. woman who was hiking near Jerusalem in 2010.

 Ayad Fatafta and Kifah Ghanimat, both of whom authorities believe to be 39, were convicted in Israel of murdering 44-year-old Kristine Luken as well as of repeatedly stabbing a tour guide she was hiking with, according to the criminal complaint the Justice Department filed Thursday in U.S. District Court for the District of Columbia.